deeppavlov/DeepPavlov/deeppavlov/models/classifiers/intents/README.md

 ## Train model

-You can find examples of config files [here](../../../configs/intents).
+One can find examples of config files [here](../../../configs/intents).

 Some clue parameters for [intents_dstc2.json](../../../configs/intents/intents_dstc2.json) config file are presented in the table below.